Memory Management

 Alternatives:

 These ideas are old.
-I thought they had gone away for ever -- expect on old military machines.
+I thought they had gone away forever -- except old military/government machines.
 Many came back with the advent of PCs.

 Memory Allocation Schemes

-Many of these are no longer used, but these ideas built on one another.
+Many of these are no longer used, but these ideas build on one another.
 To understand where we are now is more easily explained if you see the evolution of the techniques.
-At least I think so.
-(Besides, I put up with it.
-You should have to, at least some.)
-In most of what is discussed, you can see an evolution from on idea to the next.
+In most of what is discussed, you can see an evolution from one idea to the next.

 Single Partitions: